- Departments & Offices

-To maintain community and family ties, and access to the courts, attorneys, and the media, the facility provides mail services for inmates.
-Mail services will only be restricted when necessary to maintain security and order.
-Incoming or outgoing mail shall be held back no more than one business day unless the inmate is temporarily out of the facility.
+To maintain community and family ties, and access to the courts, attorneys and the media, the Island County Jail provides mail services for inmates.
+Mail services are restricted only when necessary to maintain security and order.
+Incoming or outgoing mail shall be held no more than one business day unless the inmate is temporarily out of the facility.

 Letters/correspondence addressed to inmates must bear a name and return address or the mail will not be delivered to the inmate.
-Mail will be opened by the staff and inspected for contraband prior to delivery.
+Mail will be opened by jail staff and inspected for contraband.
 Legal mail from/to attorneys, the courts, or elected federal, state, county, tribal or city officials shall not be withheld and shall be inspected in the presence of the inmate.

 Mail may be read only if there is clear and convincing evidence that the correspondence poses a threat to the safety of the facility, public officials, or the general public, or is being used in the furtherance of illegal activities.
 The reading of an inmate's mail will be documented in the inmate's mail log.